michaelcourcy/openshift-gvs/readme.md

   token: <token>
 ```

-If you are testing with the Kasten team a temporary test token can be provided in the form of
+If you are just evaluating the product, the kasten team provide a temporary test token with this form:

 ```
 genericStorageBackup: